serverflex/api-client-net/README.md

 # api-client-net

-The .NET API client for the BattleCrate platform.
+The .NET API client for the ServerFlex platform.

 ## Getting Started

-The use of the BattleCrate API requires an API key.
-Head over to the [BattleCrate web app](https://app.battlecrate.io/) to generate one.
+The use of the ServerFlex API requires an API key.
+Head over to the [ServerFlex web app](https://app.battlecrate.io/) to generate one.

-Add a reference to BattleCrate.API.
+Add a reference to ServerFlex.API.

 ## Usage

-### Create the BattleCrate API client
+### Create the ServerFlex API client

 ```
 // Parameterless constructor.